• Skip to Content

 The primary focus of this performance/theory course is designed to help students acquire and develop basic language for improvisation in a collaborative environment.
 Throughout the semester, the course will develop these skills through songs drawn from standard jazz repertoire, examining improvised solos by master musicians, and understanding the application of fundamental theory concepts in performance situations.
 Enrolled students should be comfortable with theory rudiments such as note reading, scales, and intervals.
 No textbook is required, but students should have access to an instrument (singers are welcome).

 AS.376.303.
-Musical Theater from Aristophanes to Leonard Bernstein.
+Musical Theater on Broadway and Beyond.
 3 Credits.

 AS.376.334.
 World Music & Cultures.
 3 Credits.